BT Research: History

 Research in the company was first established in 1921 at the Post Office Research Station at Dollis Hill, London.
-In 1968 BT began the move of its research to the new site at Martlesham Heath in Suffolk.
-By late 1969 small teams of researchers were working at Martlesham.
+In 1968, BT began the move of its research to the new site at Martlesham Heath in Suffolk.
+By late 1969, small teams of researchers were working at Martlesham.
 The first new research building was formally opened on 21 November 1975 by Queen Elizabeth II of the United Kingdom.
-The architect was Mr Stanislaw Spielrein ARIBA of the Ministry of Public Building and Works [MPBW].
+The architect was Stanislaw Spielrein of the Ministry of Public Building and Works.
 The new building housed 1,700 people.

 Patents

 By the turn of the twentieth century, the site had produced over 10,000 patents.